paintingofblue/tweet-scraper/README.md

 * Media downloader

 # Installation instructions
-Install snscrape & pandas by running the following:
+Make sure you're in the proper directory.
+Install the modules required by running the following:

-`pip install snscrape`

-`pip install pandas`
+`pip install -r requirements.txt'